 Laura Shumacher's eye for explosions has come in handy once again, with this submission from the season 2 finale of WHITE COLLAR.
 The images above highlight a situation where master thief Neal Caffrey (Matt Bomer) and some bad guys looked inside a warehouse containing stolen Nazi art, only to find the loot's on fire and about to explode.
 That's some classic flame-avoidance, right there.

-email me a screenshot and you can be credited in the next installment of "Jump the Blast".
+Have you noticed a shot in a film, trailer, advert, or TV show that features someone jumping/walking away from an explosion of some kind?
+If so, why not email me a screenshot and you can be credited in the next installment of "Jump the Blast".

 A remake of a critically-acclaimed Australian series, writer David Zuckerman (Family Guy) adapts the bizarre comic tale Wilfred for American audiences.
 The concept is brilliantly simple: an ordinary guy realizes he's hallucinating his attractive next-door neighbour's dog Wilfred as a grumpy man in a dog costume (Jason Gann), and the pair become unlikely friends.
 In the original, the "ordinary guy" was exactly that, but the US remake chooses to make Ryan (Elijah Wood) into a social misfit and loner, introduced to us attempting to commit suicide after writing a fourth draft suicide note.
 I think it's intended to give us some form of explanation for why this fantasy's happening, as we're supposed to feel concern for Ryan's sanity, in addition to enjoying the symptom of his problem.
 And that's fine, I guess.
 It gives the show a somewhat darker edge, and Wood proved in Sin City that his feminine looks and turquoise eyes can be used for more unnerving ends.
 It's just a shame this one-joke comedy, for me, ran out of steam after 15-minutes.